-- The sales of sustainable products can be incentivised by attractive compensation schemes to constantly increase the share of such products in the company’s revenue.
+- The sales of sustainable products can be incentivized by attractive compensation schemes to constantly increase the share of such products in the company’s revenue.

 - Service employees also have a role to play as they connect with customers to retrieve and recycle used products.

-Have you identified your organisation’s most pressing ESG issues?
+Have you identified your organization’s most pressing ESG issues?

-To what extent are your organisational purpose and culture aligned to ESG?
+To what extent are your organizational purpose and culture aligned to ESG?

 How aligned are your incentive plans with your ESG objectives?
 Are they working?
-Do you incentivise for ESG outside compensation?
+Do you incentivize for ESG outside compensation?

 How are you bringing your people along on the journey?
-How much are people across the organisation thinking of ESG in their day-to-day work?
+How much are people across the organization thinking of ESG in their day-to-day work?

-Have you identified the jobs throughout your organisation that have the greatest impact on ESG performance?
+Have you identified the jobs throughout your organization that have the greatest impact on ESG performance?
 Are they evolving to deliver?

-Have you embedded ESG into your talent management programmes?
+Have you embedded ESG into your talent management programs?